ArcadeAI/arcade-mcp/README.md

 ### Verify Installation using `arcade chat`

 The `arcade-ai` package comes with a CLI app called `arcade chat` that is used to test tools as you develop them.

-By default, `arcade chat` will connect to the hosted version of Arcade AI at `api.arcade-ai.com` with the Arcade Cloud hosted tools (found in `toolkits`).
+By default, `arcade chat` will connect to the hosted version of Arcade AI with built-in tools (found in `toolkits`).

 ```bash
 arcade chat